 6. Customer service

 The customer is at the core of everything Amazon does; their vision statement reads ‘We seek to become Earth’s most customer centric company’ and they’ve been ranked number one in customer service for almost a decade in online retail.
 So, you can be assured (and so can customers) that whether the customer service comes from you or Amazon directly, it will always be top notch!

 Part and parcel of this high standard of customer service are the strict regulations around the interactions you have with buyers with respect to response times, delivery times and returns.
 For example, Amazon requires all customer messages to be responded to within 24 hours, and metrics are tracked in your Seller Central Dashboard so you can always see how you’re performing.

-For sellers selling on Amazon FBA (which is expected to launch in Australia in 2018), Amazon takes care of all the customer support for you - from shipping notifications to cancellations and returns.
+For sellers selling on Amazon FBA, Amazon takes care of all the customer support for you—from shipping notifications to cancellations and returns.

 Amazon fulfilment centre in San Fernando de Henares, Spain by Álvaro Ibáñez licensed under CC BY 2.0

 Within your seller profile there are a number of metrics and data tracking tools that you can make use of to inform your business or marketing strategy.
 This includes data on customer locations, keywords and product searches, sales and reviews.